How Far Should A Beginner Hit A Golf Ball

 Make sure that your swing path comes from a little inside the ball rather than outside as this helps promote better contact.

-You need to de-loft the clubs at impact to “compress” the golf ball and achieve a high-efficiency impact.
+You must de-loft the clubs at impact to “compress” the golf ball and achieve a high-efficiency impact.

 Once you have improved your ball striking you could try working on your speed.
 Try to work on your strength and flexibility.
 You could try speed drills using speed sticks type training aids.